 Finally, managers must practice self-awareness when interacting with employees.
 Avoid letting age-related biases influence decisions.
 For example, include all employees when announcing training sessions or professional development opportunities, instead of assuming that older employees would not be interested.

 At McMahon Berger, our attorneys work with employers to build positive employee relations and avoid age discrimination charges.
-If you are looking for ways to successfully manage a multigenerational team and stay in compliance with applicable laws, contact us for an appointment.
+If you are looking for ways to successfully manage a multigenerational workforce and stay in compliance with applicable laws, contact us for an appointment.